wpmudev/ab-theme-testing/README.md

 We were able to measure the difference between 'get this plugin' and download this plugin', and also the position of buttons, just by using four different WordPress themes with a few different tweaks.
 We've gone on to improve, support and update this plugin for thousands of users.
 Give A/B Theme Testing a go and you won't be disappointed – create a more user friendly experience and start making more money.

-Start by reading [Installing Plugins](https://premium.wpmudev.org/wpmu-manual/using-regular-plugins-on-wpmu/) section in our [comprehensive WordPress and WordPress Multisite Manual](https://premium.wpmudev.org/wpmu-manual/) if you are new to WordPress.

 ### New Features

 Now includes support for child-themes too.
 How awesome is that?